Connect With Us

 Other Financing Techniques

-Past traditional investment loans, you have other creative options.
-These can help you scale faster or get into deals with less cash out of pocket.
+Besides traditional investment loans, there are other creative financing options.
+These can help you grow your portfolio more quickly or invest with less money upfront.

 Home equity solutions

-Use equity in your primary residence to fund your conventional loan investment property down payment.
-A cash-out refinance is a common method.
-Rates are usually lower than those for investment property loans because the debt is secured by your home.
-Just know the risk: if the investment fails, you could lose your house.
+You can use the equity in your primary home to help fund your conventional loan investment property down payment.
+A cash-out refinance is a common way to do this.
+These rates are usually lower than investment property loan rates because your home secures the debt.
+However, be aware that if the investment does not work out, you could risk losing your house.

 Renovation financing

-The Fannie Mae HomeStyle renovation loan finances both purchase and renovation costs.
-The loan amount is based on the after-repair value, not the current state.
-It’s a great way to force appreciation through improvements and buy distressed properties at a discount.
+The Fannie Mae HomeStyle renovation loan covers both the purchase and renovation costs.
+The loan amount is based on the value after repairs, not the current condition.
+This option lets you increase a property's value through improvements and buy distressed properties at a lower price.

 Hard money and private money